Master of Architecture Student Maria Pastorelli presents her final review presentation to faculty and visiting critics.

 2-Year M.Arch

-Those with a four-year preprofessional degree in architecture may apply for the 2 year M.Arch.
+Those with a four-year preprofessional degree in architecture can apply for the 2 year M.Arch.

 Connect with an Ambassador